ytraiba/SolicitationAutomation/README.md

 # Solicitation Automation

-I created these scripts along with a graphical user interface to automate the process of downloading new project solicitiations for [Infrasense.](www.infrasense.com) PDF's that have information on new projects are downloaded from government websites and searched for keywords (bridge, infrared, etc.) that indicate the project might be of interest to
+The scripting software along with a graphical user interface were created to automate the process of downloading new project solicitiations for [Infrasense.](www.infrasense.com) PDF's that have information on new projects are downloaded from government websites and searched for keywords (bridge, infrared, etc.) that indicate the project might be of interest to